 Located in the Middle Atlas region and founded in the 10th century, Meknes is one of Morocco’s four old imperial cities and offers a myriad of attractions for a visitor.

-The city served as the capital of Morocco starting from the mid of the 18th century and in 1996, the UNESCO put the Historic center on its list of World Heritage sites.
+The city served as the capital of Morocco starting from the mid of the 18th century, and in 1996, the UNESCO put the Historic centre on its list of World Heritage sites.

 During a tour in the northern side of Morocco, it’s worth spending a day visiting the stunning architectural gems of the city and get lost in the narrow alleys of the vibrant souk.